-Branded ink is expensive because–according to printer manufacturers–ink technology is expensive, so much is spent on R&D, and it costs a ton of money to ensure topnotch ink quality and reliability unlike the kind of ink you get from non-OEM brands.
+Branded ink is expensive because–according to printer manufacturers–the technology to make ink is expensive; so much is spent on R&D, and it costs a ton of money to ensure topnotch ink quality and reliability unlike the kind of ink you get from non-OEM brands.

-Another “theory” you can easily Google online is that OEM companies charge you a horrendous amount for ink to recoup the costs of developing printers which they sell for super cheap.
+Another “theory” you can easily Google online is that OEM (original equipment manufacturer) companies charge you a horrendous amount for ink to recoup the costs of developing printers which they sell for super cheap.

 Unfortunately, there’s probably some truth in both of these theories.
-Ink is expensive, that is that.
-But as consumers, what can you do about it?
+Original brand ink is expensive, that is that.
+But as consumers, is there a solution?
+A more affordable option?

 Printer technology is constantly evolving.
 Just like OEM companies are advancing in their ink tech, so are aftermarket ink manufacturers.
 And in the same way that some OEM brands deliver better products than others, there are aftermarket brands that deliver better generic cartridges than others.